kaylumah/hosting/_site/_posts/2023-04-14-csharp-client-for-openapi-revistted.md

 ```

 Yeah, that is right, it is similar but not the same as if done via Visual Studio.
-- The package `Microsoft.Extensions.ApiDescription.Client` is missing.
+- The package `Microsoft Extensions ApiDescription Client` is missing.
 - The version for NewtonSoft is different.
 - The CodeGenerator is not specified, and it defaults to `NSwagCSharp`.
 I expected the tool to use the same templates as Visual Studio, but this is not the case.
 The missing package is still used, but as a transitive dependency of `NSwag.ApiDescription.Client`, with the installed version it is just a preview build.